teeaarbee/blog-hugo/content/posts/week-36.md

 However I do feel very optimistic about the coming week and hopefully this will help me in getting somewhat back to my usual habit streaking form.

 ----

+Also check your email for the newsletter that i sent this week!

+It contains a bit more part of this blog, if you arent subscribed to my email newsletters then you can read it [here](http://newsletter.teeaarbee.com/)

 Thanks for reading this week’s blog, hope you found something of value from it.